skoram1/ADA_Homecare/ADA_homecare_core_document.md

 This document will give you initial overview on _who we are_ and _how we work_ in ADA Homecare organization.

 We as ADA Homecare are **data and customer** oriented team that understands the importance of data that supports our business.
-We know who our customers are and where they _buy_ - to constalntly serve them with our products.
+We know who our customers are and where they _"buy"_ to constalntly serve them with our products.

 ADA Homecare mission is to provide on time, best qualtity and _fit-for-use_ data to all Homecare users.
 We are committed to developing solutions that enable informed decisions and optimize the balance between _human_ workload and automation.